SAP/luigi/docs/advanced-howto.md

 It can be convenient to keep an existing routing strategy, and be able to use an existing micro frontend as drop-in without the need to refactor everything to `LuigiClient.linkManager()`.

-Concept wise it is necessary to update the Luigi Core URL when routing internally with the micro frontend router, but without an update of the URL on Luigi Client side.
-This can be achieved by using the `linkManager()` [**withoutSync**](luigi-client-api.md#withoutsync) method.
+It is necessary to update the Luigi Core URL when routing internally with the micro frontend router, but without an update of the URL on Luigi Client side.
+This can be achieved by using the `linkManager()` [withoutSync](luigi-client-api.md#withoutsync) method.

-The following example shows how to configure the navigation node and use router events for automatic update of the url when using the micro frontends built in router.
+The following example shows how to configure the navigation node and use router events for automatic update of the URL when using the micro frontends built in router.

-Be aware that this is a very simple example for navigation and special cases like modals, split views and other functionalities still require to use `LuigiClient`.
+Be aware that this is a very simple example for navigation.
+Special cases like modals, split views and other functionalities still require the use of [Luigi Client](luigi-client-api.md).

-For keeping the example simple, we use [**virtualTree**](navigation-parameters-reference.md#virtualtree) to allow any nested navigation.
-This is not mandatory, you can always specify the node tree by yourself and still use automatic navigation with router events.
+To keep the example simple, we use [virtualTree](navigation-parameters-reference.md#virtualtree) to allow any nested navigation.
+This is not mandatory; you can always specify the node tree by yourself and still use automatic navigation with router events.

 #### Luigi node configuration